pok3r-custom/pok3r_re_firmware/README.md

     ./pok3rtest encode <path to firmware image> <output>
     ./pok3rtest encodepatch <path to updater> <path to firmware> <output updater>

+Flags:
+- `--pok3r` Force connecting to POK3R
+- `--pok3r-rgb` Force connecting to POK3R RGB

-This will attempt to dump the contents of flash:
+This will attempt to dump the contents of flash on a POK3R:

-    ./pok3rtest dump pok3rdump_flash.bin
+    ./pok3rtest --pok3r dump pok3rdump_flash.bin

-Without the patch, it will read a lot of 0x00.
+Without the firmware patch, it will read a lot of 0x00.
 With the single-instruction patch, the tool will read back the entirety of flash, including the unencrypted firmware.

 ## POK3R Notes